ibm-cloud-docs/vpc/vpn-ts-s2s-cannot-access-classic-vsi.md

 Follow the steps to resolve this issue:
 {: tsResolve}

-1. Navigate to **Classic Infrastructure > Devices** and locate the virtual server instance.
+1. Go to **Classic Infrastructure > Devices** and locate the virtual server instance.
 1. Use your preferred way of virtual server management to access your classic virtual server instance through its public IP address.
 1. In the Network details table, find the gateway of the private interface by hovering over the information icon of the IP address.
 1. Add a route to specify the destination CIDR and the gateway IP.
 As an example, in the following command for Linux, `10.240.5.0/24` is the CIDR of your network on-premises and `10.188.170.65` is the gateway of the private IP address.